clockspot/arduino-clock/INSTRUCTIONS.md

 The alarm is always shown in 24h format so you can tell AM from PM.

 * Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
 	* **Skip** silences the next alarm in advance – useful if you’re taking a day off, or you wake up before your alarm.
-In settings, you can set the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back to **on.**
+In the [settings menu](#settings-menu), you can set the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back to **on.**
 * When the alarm [signals](#signals), press any button – once to snooze, and again to cancel the snooze / silence the alarm for the day (it will give a short low beep, and the display will blink once).
 * **Fibonacci mode** wakes you gradually by starting the alarm about 27 minutes early, by beeping at increasingly shorter intervals per the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) (610 seconds, then 337, then 233...).
 In this mode, snooze does not take effect; any button press will silence the alarm for the day, even if the set alarm time hasn’t been reached yet.
-This mode is enabled in settings, and applies only to [beeper and pulse signals](#signals).
+This mode is enabled in the [settings menu](#settings-menu), and applies only to [beeper and pulse signals](#signals).

 ## Chrono/Timer